helpmefindlaw/docs/docs/user-guide/live-debugging.md

 title: 'Live Debugging'
 ---

-## Currently Executing Nodes
+## Currently Executing Blocks

-During the execution of a graph, the nodes that are currently executing will be highlighted in orange.
-For nodes that implement it, you can zoom in and examine the partial output (such as streaming data from an LLM) by hovering over the node.
+During the execution of a flow, the blocks that are currently executing will be highlighted in orange.
+For blocks that implement it, you can zoom in and examine the partial output (such as streaming data from an LLM) by hovering over the block.

-## Currently Executing Graphs
+## Currently Executing Flows

-When a graph is executing, such as when using subgraphs, a spinner will be shown beside the graph in the Graphs list.
-You can click on the graph to view it and its current data, such as the currently executing node.
+When a flow is executing, such as when using subflows, a spinner will be shown beside the flow in the Flows list.
+You can click on the flow to view it and its current data, such as the currently executing block.

-## Node Output Data
+## Block Output Data

-For each node, after its execution, the output of the node will be shown below the node.
-You can see exactly what data was output from the node.
+For each block, after its execution, the output of the block will be shown below the block.
+You can see exactly what data was output from the block.

 ### Execution Picker

-When a node is ran multiple times, such as during loop execution, or if a subgraph has been called multiple times, a numeric picker will appear above the output of the node.
-1 indicates the first time the node was executed, 2 indicates the second time, and so on.
+When a block is ran multiple times, such as during loop execution, or if a subflow has been called multiple times, a numeric picker will appear above the output of the block.
+1 indicates the first time the block was executed, 2 indicates the second time, and so on.

-It is not yet possible to pick between executions of a whole graph, to see only the values that were output from a specific execution of a graph.
-All executions of a graph are merged together.
+It is not yet possible to pick between executions of a whole flow, to see only the values that were output from a specific execution of a flow.
+All executions of a flow are merged together.

 ## Pausing and Aborting

-You may pause the current execution of the graph by clicking **Pause** in the top right.
-Any currently executing node will finish, but no new nodes will start executing.
-This is useful for examining the current state of the graph, without entirely aborting it.
+You may pause the current execution of the flow by clicking **Pause** in the top right.
+Any currently executing block will finish, but no new blocks will start executing.
+This is useful for examining the current state of the flow, without entirely aborting it.

 To abort the current execution, click **Abort** in the top right.